Cross Currents Sea Kayaking

 Victor Leon

-The sessions will be on consecutive Wednesdays starting on March 15 and ending on April 26.
+The sessions will be on consecutive Wednesdays starting on March 18 and ending on April 29.
 Each session will last approximately 1.5 – 2 hours.
-The on-water day will be on Saturday, Apr 29 and last about seven hours.
+The on-water course will be Saturday and Sunday, May 2 - 3 and will last about seven hours each day.

 The sessions will be interactive, with exercises, small group activities, and plenty of time for questions.
 We will be using a formal curriculum.
 There will be homework for most sessions, and there will be a culminating, trip planning project at the end.
 Here are the topics, by week:

-April 5: understanding current; interpreting current tables; accounting for current in crossings; 50/90 rule.
+April 8: understanding current and current tables; accounting for current in crossings; 50/90 rule.

-April 26: trip planning presentations: selected participants will present their trip plan including rationales for the decisions
+April 29: trip planning presentations: selected participants will present their trip plan including rationales for the decisions they made.

 Instructor: Paula Hubbard

 We’ve been doing this trip since 2015 and almost everyone agrees it is one of the best trips of the summer!
 The Pine Barrens is a wilderness in the midst of one of the most urbanized areas in the country.
 Covering almost one-quarter of NJ, it has scrub pines, sandy soil, twisting, narrow rivers that flow eventually to the Atlantic, and almost no people!
-It is a special paddling destination that is suitable for all skill levels.
-Our journey through this magical place will be on the Wading River, a tannin-colored waterway that starts out just 20 ft. wide (where we put in) and gradually widens as it courses toward the junction with the broad Mullica River (the take out).
+It is a special paddling destination that is suitable for most skill levels (not for beginners though).
+Our journey through this magical place will be on the Wading River, a tannin-colored waterway that starts out just 20 ft. wide at the put in and gradually widens as it courses toward the junction with the broad Mullica River.

 Intensive Intermediate Skills Workshop